rdeabreu/calico-aks-hands-on/README.md

 At this point we will install Calico Cloud admission controller to prevent those images to be deployed.
 For this let's create a directory where we will create a TLS certificate and key pair.
 These will be used for securing TLS communication between the Kubernetes API server and the Admission controller:

-<span style="color:blue"> \> You must have a reasonably recent version of OpenSSL, or LibreSSL to successfully generate the keys, as older releases do not support the '-addext' argument which is required to include a 'subjectAltName' in the certificates. </span>
+> You must have a reasonably recent version of OpenSSL, or LibreSSL to successfully generate the keys, as older releases do not support the '-addext' argument which is required to include a 'subjectAltName' in the certificates.

 ```
 mkdir admission-controller-install && cd admission-controller-install